0xArab/vDeCipher/README.md

 ## About Tool
    * BruteForce key to Decrypt Vigenère
-   * SomeTimes You need To Solve CTF Challenge and after Decrypt Cipher ? -> Flag
+   * SomeTimes You need To Solving CTF Challenge and after Decrypt Cipher ? -> Flag

 ## Authors